exiledfan

 Over time, there were a lot of opportunities for second-guessing.
 There were defectors who were mocked and shunned, regardless of what their final straw was.
 Yes, you had to decide for yourself… but how did you Know The Truth, and then turn a blind eye to it?
 So many people jumped into different fandom factions when they left, fully adopting whatever belief was on that side of the fence.
 It was inexplicable to us, but these moments were always used to strengthen the commitment and faith of those of us that remained.
 And yes, it really was about faith.

 I know how people can believe the opposite of what they’re seeing because I was there.
 Fully there.
 The alternative was unthinkable, but it was also completely inevitable.
-It wasn’t the Billboard announcement that Styles signed with Columbia that cinched it—buried in the middle of the night of the EU referendum.
+It wasn’t the Billboard announcement that Styles signed with Columbia that cinched it—especially not since it was conveniently, buried in the middle of the night of the EU referendum.
+He didn’t say anything.
+Rob Stringer didn’t say anything.
+Styles wasn’t listed in official Sony shareholder documents of upcoming releases.
+This was all just a mirage.

-What couldn’t be ignored was an official commercial.
+What couldn’t be ignored or explained away was an official single commercial.
 A single release announcement mimicing Adele’s “Hello” teaser.
-It had been one of those repeated hyperbolic comparisons that kept being made.
-It was ludicrous, just the promises of a debut on level David Bowie, Queen, Prince.
+Comparing him to Adele was a repeated hyperbolic comparison.
+It was ludicrous, just as the promises of Styles’ debut being on par with David Bowie, Queen, Prince.
 It was laughable, but it was also real.
+They had gone as far as having him release his “Sign of the Times” on the anniversary of Prince’s release of “Sign o’ the Times” — allowing for the parallells to be perpetuated ad infinitum.

 Just as the first gif sets started to roll in, the fandom leaders pivoted, hard.
 The scaffolding of belief that we constructed with their help was now being pointed and laughed at.
 We had all been the emperor with safety blankets woven out of thin air.
 They didn’t even bother deleting their old contradictory content; it simply needn’t be addressed, whatsoever.